chahineNejm/NLP-CS/README.md

 ### 3.4 Output format compliance

 The fine-tuned model outputs the exact expected format (`Price=<label>; Food=<label>; Service=<label>`) on 100% of evaluated samples.
 No parse failures were observed.
-Every prediction was genuinely produced by the model, not a regex fallback default.
+Every prediction was genuinely produced by the model, not a fallback rule.
 This confirms that the SFT training successfully taught the model both the task semantics and the output structure.

 ## 4. Possible Extensions
-- **Constrained decoding** Constrained decoding forces the model to only generate tokens that are compatible with a predefined output format, defined via a regex or grammar.
+- **Constrained decoding** Constrained decoding forces the model to only generate tokens that are compatible with a predefined output format.
 In our case, we verified format compliance on all evaluated samples and found zero deviations; the SFT training already taught the model the exact output structure.
 Therefore, constrained decoding would add complexity with no accuracy benefit.

 - **Quantization (QLoRA).** Loading the base model in 4-bit via bitsandbytes would cut memory further and allow fine-tuning larger backbones (Qwen3-1.7B or Qwen3-4B) under the same VRAM budget. *Not used here as bitsandbytes is not on the authorized library list.*